-Art Education (BA/MFA)
+Art Education (BA/MAE)

 The Bachelor of Arts in Education degree prepares students for a rewarding career teaching art in Kindergarten through twelfth grade.